uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 .. note::

-    Encryption keys are discussed in Section :ref:`pgpKeys`.
+    Encryption keys are discussed in Section :ref:`userPGPKeysManagement`.

 ..